 I love this job.

-The locker was still eyeing him ceaselessly as he turned toward it again.
-The vivid silver-grey door handle was there, calling.
+The locker was eyeing him ceaselessly as he turned toward it.
+The vivid silver-grey door handle was calling.

-The mute face across the room was still there too, impassive.
+The mute face across the room remained impassive.

 He sighed.
 “So what now if not this?
-If you were here you’d tell me.
+If you were here, you’d tell me.
 But we’d fight.
 I never see you, and we’d fight.
-You’d say I was drunk and not worth bothering with, all talk and not myself.
-Then I’d say I wasmyself and go to the locker to prove it.”
+You’d say I was drunk and not worth bothering with—all talk and not myself.
+Then I’d say I was myself and go to the locker to prove it.”

-He took two steps to where he knew the laser pistol lay concealed.
+He took two steps to where the laser pistol lay concealed.

-He ran a few skewed steps forwards and asked her eyes, hands wide, pleading, “How?!”
+He ran a few skewed steps forwards and asked her eyes, his hands wide, pleading, “How?!”

 There was no answer.
-He sat down hard on the chair, and felt it, winced.
+He sat down hard on the chair and winced.
 The half-empty glass on the desk reached for his hand, then moved away.